nataddrho/digiball_windows/README.md

 ```

  - Least 3 significant bytes of the MAC address were given as the only argument.
-This can be easily accomplished by appending to the shortcut target."
+This can be easily accomplished by appending to the shortcut target.
  - Images will be updated in the installation folder.
 By default this is in C:\Users\{username}\AppData\Local\Programs\DigiBallScanner

 #### List of images generated (see DigiBallScanner/example folder)